bitcraze/bitcraze-website/readme.md

 1. Open a web browser and go to http://localhost.
 If you are not on Linux you will have to use docker-machine to figure out your address.
 1. Make your changes.
-The site will automatically rebuild when you mdify a file, so all you have to do is to reload the page in your browser to see the results.
+The site will automatically rebuild when you modify a file, so all you have to do is to reload the page in your browser to see the results.
 1. Commit and issue a pull request